omgict/mimtk_docs/docs/index.rst

 Introduction
 ------------

-Mecial Image Management Tool Kit (mimtk) is a python package developped for more convenient management of medical image datasets.
+Mecial Image Management Toolkit (mimtk) is a python package developped for more convenient management of medical image datasets.
 The basic functions includes: directory analysis, io, management, mask operations, visualization, statistics, etc.

-test--auto--
+test--auto

 Directory analysis and management
     For a given public or private medical image dataset, just putting a root dir parameter,